kuberhealthy/kuberhealthy/README.md

 Kuberhealthy is currently tested on Kubernetes `1.9.x`, to `1.15.x`.

 More installation options, including static yaml files are available in the [/deploy](/deploy) directory.
-To configure Kuberhealthy, see the [configuration documentation](https://github.com/Comcast/kuberhealthy/blob/config-readme/docs/CONFIGURATION.md).
+To configure Kuberhealthy after installation, see the [configuration documentation](https://github.com/Comcast/kuberhealthy/blob/config-readme/docs/CONFIGURATION.md).

 ### Why Are Synthetic Tests Important?